Cooperative elastic fluctuations provide tuning of the metal-insulator transition: Supplementary Note 1. Distortion interaction

-Note that these relationships have singular behavior when the $k_i$ approach $0$ or $\pi$.
+These relationships have singular behavior when the $k_i$ approach $0$ or $\pi$.
 In particular, there is no relationship between the fields when $\vec k=\vec 0$ or $\vec M$, i.e.~the cases of homogeneous and antiferrodistortive deformations; each strain field is a separate degree of freedom in these cases \cite{Slarkin_phase_1969}.
+In the long-wavelength limit, $t_{k_x}\to k_xL /2$ and when $\phi_0=0$ we can write Eq.~\eqref{eq:discrete-compat-sk} as,